argonne-lcf/AIaccelerators-SC22-tutorial/sambanova/readme.md

    ```bash
    OUTDIR=$HOME/pretrain
    ```
    Note: the per device batch size (LBS) is set to 1024 here.
+Also, the number of steps was set to 100, but this can be changed.

 3. SambaNova uses SLURM for job submission and queueing.
 We will use sbatch to submit our job to the job scheduler.
 Please refer to [Sambanova Documentation](https://www.alcf.anl.gov/support/ai-testbed-userdocs/sambanova/Job-Queuing-and-Submission/index.html) for further details.
 In the following example, 2 RDUs are used: